/template/e1e594b8931a41c5b171cf004ced597d

 Research, in the open

 The structural-necessity thesis isn't marketing — it's a research program on ontology, model collapse, and the limits of alignment.
-We publish it.
+We publish it: IlùBench, the first benchmark measuring cultural register switching in an African language, is live on HuggingFace with an open-source runner and multi-model evidence.

 07 / The Founders